All Episodes

 Howard Dean coming up to illustrate this.

-Global warming, the whole concept is been exposed as a hoax, and that thing is falling apart over there.
+Global warming, the whole concept is been exposed as a hoax.

-Protesters are being arrested, they're upset because not enough.
+They're upset because not enough.

-They're upset with everybody inside the Copenhagen room where this is happening because they're mumbling it.
+The kuk left fringe around the world, the anti-capitalist crowd and so forth, they're upset with everybody inside the Copenhagen room where this is happening because they're mumbling it.

-And lots of money's on the table, and it looks like it might be in jeopardy, and that's really got them ticked off.
+And it looks like it might be in jeopardy.

-Howard Dean and his rant making our case against health care coming up.
+Howard Dean and his rant, making our case against health care, coming up.

 All right, the Washington Post says that the Democrats and Obama are losing the PR battle in the fight over health care, which means that the Washington Post should take its share of the blame because it's the PR agency.